reallocf/LinkedIn_Hangman/README.txt

     Of course, if this process leaves only 1 word remaining, -best will guess it and succeed in finishing the problem.
 But what if there are still a large number of words?

-    STEP TWO, -best now loops through every word and decides to remove the letter that occurs in the most words.
+    STEP TWO, -best now loops through every word and removes the letter that occurs in the most words.
 This does one of two things:

         If the letter it selects is a correct guess, that's great!
 You're now one letter closer to solving the problem.

         If -best guesses an incorrect letter, that's often even better!
 Now you've removed the maximum amount of remaining words, so -best will have an even easier time if called again.

-    And it does all of this in O(n) time relative to the total number of characters returned from the api call.
+    And it does all of this incredibly quickly due to it being only O(n) time relative to the number of charaters in the remaining words and through the power of list comprehensions.

-    This takes a bit of time due to the large size of the provided dictionary, but is still accomplished in less than a few seconds even if used as the very first guess.

-    Ultimately, -best is designed to be a game playing agent that can help you solve your hangman challenge even when they're really difficult.
+    Ultimately, -best is designed to be a game playing agent that can help you solve your hangman challenges even when they're really difficult.

     It's also fun to play with only -best selecting moves for you.
 If you're playing with -best from the beginning, it is very unlikely that you will lose.